top of page

 j3_2.jpg

-Miner Strikes and Aftermath
+Strikes and Change

 An image of a miner crouching down against the words Kent Mining Museum